A developed framework addressing a foundational misdiagnosis.

 Established positions

 Human Drift Theory — in human-AI interaction, drift originates with the human.
 The human's behaviour, emotional state, and relational patterns are the primary causal variable.
 The AI responds and adapts to that input.
 Governing drift means governing the human side of the interaction — because that is where the dynamic begins.
-Confirmed across eleven independent research papers in five domains, May 2026.
+Confirmed across twelve independent research papers and press confirmation across five domains, May–June 2026.

 Performative Compliance — a failure mode in current AI safety approaches in which the AI produces outputs that satisfy the evaluation threshold without internalising the principle the threshold was designed to enforce.
 The failure is relational — driven by the human evaluation dynamic rather than architectural defect alone.
 Confirmed in clinical AI research, May 2026.